 What is a non-linear presentation?

-A non-linear presentation simply means that you won’t necessarily start at slide 1 and then proceed to slide 2, 3, 4 etc. The slides will be structured in a similar way to a website – allowing the presenter to respond to their audience’s area of interest by clicking on a topic which is hyperlinked.
-This allows the presenter to jump to any chosen slide within the deck.
+A non-linear presentation simply means that you won’t necessarily start at slide 1 and then proceed to slide 2, 3, 4 etc. The slides will be structured in a similar way to a website.
+This allows the presenter to respond to their audience’s area of interest by clicking on a topic which is hyperlinked.
+So the presenter can jump to any chosen slide within the deck.
 And back again, perhaps.
-Or to drill down into more detail if required.
-A presenter is also likely to have a more natural delivery and feel less rehearsed when they have the freedom to present a non-linear presentation.
+Or they could drill down into more detail as and when required.
+A presenter is also likely to have a more natural delivery and feel less rehearsed with the freedom of presenting in a non-linear style.

-For example, this video showing interactive case studies allows the presenter to select the best and most relevant case studies to share with that particular audience.
-Equally, the audience member could choose which they see – either through self-navigation if they had the presentation themselves via email, or of course by talking with the presenter during the presentation experience.
+For example, in this video of interactive case studies the presenter selects the best and most relevant case studies to share with a particular audience.
+Equally, the audience member could choose which they view: either through self-navigation if they had the presentation themselves, or of course by talking with the presenter during the presentation experience.

 Non-linear presentations can increase presentation engagement

 Using a hyperlinked presentation also means the presenter can practice active listening, and can intuitively respond to the audience.
 This encourages the presentation to be more of a dialogue and less of a monologue.
 Such techniques help to boost audience engagement and encourages participation.

 We see trends occur in the presentation industry through the requests of our clients.
 And more and more are asking for navigation in their presentation decks.

 Watch this video to see several examples of interactive presentation techniques:

 Using Animation triggers to further reduce cognitive load